Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 .

 A few weeks later, I was chatting to a friend about my weakness for clicky, tactile interfaces and input devices.
 In my excitement I got a bit careless in my typing and was forced to defend my accuracy.
-“I’m typing on my Morse Code keyboard” and then realised I’d found my next project.
+I claimed I was “I’m typing on my Morse Code keyboard” and then a moment later realised I’d found my next silly electronics project.

-The idea was simple - a single button that you tap on long and short pulses.
-The keyboard reads the pulses as morse code and outputs the correct codes through a USB interface.
+The idea was simple - a single button keyboard that you tap in either long or short pulses and the keyboard outputs the correct letters over the USB port.

-You can find the source code + hardware files at https://github.com/will-hart/morse-kodeboard.
+You can find the source code + hardware files at https://github.com/will-hart/morse-kodeboard, written in rust for the Rapsberry Pi Pico.

 Initial build

 As this project was a bit of a meme, I didn’t really want to over-engineer it.
-I’ve already made quite a few USB-HID interfaces using rust firmware, and I have a few RaspberryPi Pico’s sitting around.
-So the logical choice was to throw together some embassy firmware and use a third-party morse code library to decode.
-By building a simple breadboard circuit I had something up and running in a couple of evenings.
+I’ve already made quite a few USB-HID interfaces using rust firmware, and I have a few RaspberryPi Picos sitting around.
+So the logical choice was to throw together some embassy firmware and use a third-party morse code library to convert the button presses to keyboard inputs.
+I started by building a simple breadboard circuit and had a working keyboard up and running in a couple of evenings.

 As usual I had some issues with getting USB descriptors sorted, which

-which presumably meant they were hogging 100% of the microcontrollers clock cycles.
+mechanism, which presumably meant they were hogging 100% of the

-This was a fairly easy fix with embassy as I was able to throttle the loops using
+ever).
+This was a fairly easy fix with embassy as I was able to throttle the

 .